Cherreads

 P.A.C.I.F.I.C.
 Intake Facility, Sub-Level 4

-When the carrier doors opened, the sound hit her first.
+When the carrier doors opened, the sound hit Zeraya first.

-Not a threat.
-Just — people.
-Thousands of them, the layered noise of thousands of people living in an enclosed space.
-After six weeks of jungle silence, of wind in ancient canopy and something large moving in the dark, it landed like a physical wall.
+It was the layered noise of thousands of people living in an enclosed space.
+After six weeks of jungle silence, it landed like a physical wall.

 The atrium was the size of a city block.
-The ceiling climbed sixty meters into engineered haze, lit by cold white strips so evenly spaced they looked like a manufactured sky.
-Tiered walkways rose on every side, populated with people moving with the unhurried ease of residents.
+The ceiling climbed sixty meters into engineered haze.
+Cold white strips spaced with mathematical precision lit the space like a manufactured sky.
+Tiered walkways rose on every side.
+People moved with the unhurried ease of permanent residents.
 A food hall.
-A park — an actual underground park — where children ran without checking over their shoulders.
+An actual underground park where children ran without checking over their shoulders.

-Zeraya stood at the mouth of the carrier bay and felt something she hadn't felt since before the Tutorial.
+Zeraya stood at the mouth of the carrier bay and felt entirely small.

 She pressed her hand to her sternum.
 The bond mark burned steady.